IFS Research Fellows Arun Advani and Claire Crawford have been appointed to the Department for Education's new skills and productivity board.

 - Sir Christopher Pissarides –London School of Economics: Regius Professor of Economics and Nobel laureate

-In a letter to the board's chair, education secretary Gavin Williamson established that the board should prioritise answering the following questions over the next sixth months:
+In a letter to the board's chair, education secretary Gavin Williamson established that the board should prioritise answering the following questions over the next six months:

 - Which areas of the economy face the most significant skills mismatches or present growing areas of skills need?